 She is passionate about her work, keeps children and young people at the heart of everything she does and believes it is vital that all children must receive the support and education that will enable them to achieve their goals.

 Kirsty values her role as Chair of Governors and works closely with governors and staff at Gad’s to consistently ensure the school provides a safe and stimulating environment for all pupils.
 She also firmly believes that a strength of the school is the strong community feel and strives to maintain this.

-“I make sure that Senior Management team and Board of Governors work together effectively, so they are mutually both challenging and supportive.
-The Chair’s role is to provide the link between Mr Craggs and the Governing Body so we are focused on the right things for the school’s array of stakeholders, including parents, guardians and students and we maintain the record of excellence for which Gad’s is rightly proud.
+“I make sure that Senior Leadership Team and Board of Governors work together effectively, so they are mutually both challenging and supportive.
+The Chair’s role is to provide the link between Mr Savage and the Governing Body so we are focused on the right things for the school’s array of stakeholders, including parents, guardians and students and we maintain the record of excellence for which Gad’s is rightly proud.

 “All members of staff at Gad’s work extremely hard to provide pupils with the best environment to allow children to enjoy their education and to achieve their full potential.
 While teachers and other staff make themselves available for a chat, you might not get a chance to meet the school governors, so we would like to tell you a bit about ourselves.